wp-plugins/yournewsapp/readme.txt

 The Blappsta plugin is the first step to a free native App for iOS (iPhone) and Android.

 = Turn your blog into a free native app =
-Don’t fall for the typical HTML web apps with poor usability.
+**Don’t fall for the typical HTML web apps with poor usability.
 And don't spend money for a native app in iOS (iPhone) and Android.
 Build your individual app using your favorite colors and your own logo in only a few minutes.
+Install our Blappsta plugin for free and design your app the way you want it to look.
 Instantly test it using our Blappsta Preview app from the [Apple App Store](https://itunes.apple.com/us/app/blappsta-preview/id912390326?mt=8) or [Google Play&trade; Store](https://play.google.com/store/apps/details?id=com.blappsta.blappstaappcheck).
-If you like it, go to [www.blappsta.com](https://www.blappsta.com/sign-up) and we will take care of pushing the app into the stores.
-Check out our [website](https://www.blappsta.com) for more information about Blappsta.
+You can test it as long as you want.
+If you like it, go to [http://www.blappsta.com](https://www.blappsta.com) and we will take care of publishing the app to the stores.
+Check out our website for more information about Blappsta and our affordable pricing plans.**

 = Increase the number of readers of your blog with Push Notification = Notify your readers with our free push notification service build into the plugin.
 This service will increase your number of readers largely.
 You can decide when and what you want to push.